What is olibanum oil?

 In Asia, olibanum was used in the past as an antimicrobial and “blood cleanser.”
 People still take advantage of these folk uses today.

 The commercially produced essential oil claims topical uses for skin care and health in the West.
 Some people even claim it’s a treatment for cancer or inflammatory diseases, but these claims should be approached with caution due to lack of proof.
 Learn more about frankincense and cancer.

 Olibanum was originally and religiously used as an incense.
 It’s still used for aromatherapy today.
 Today, essential oils are still used in aromatherapy.
 They are diffused into the air and inhaled, or diluted in a carrier oil and applied to the skin or added to a bath.

 Olibanum oil historically was used most often as medicine for soothing inflammation.
-A 2011 review of studies supports this to some extent today, especially for inflammation and pain.

 One 2014 study suggested it could be helpful for arthritis, though the research was performed on animals.
 Alternative practitioners may use it or recommend using it for either osteoarthritis or rheumatoid arthritis.
 Learn more about essential oils and arthritis.

 To use: A dilution of essential oil can be applied for pain and inflammation topically for unbroken skin.
 Essential oils must be diluted before applying to the skin.
 Dilute every 1 drop of essential oil with 1 ounce of a carrier oil.

 Topical creams containing olibanum oil are also available for inflammatory issues like arthritis.

 One of olibanum’s oldest uses is as a wound healer.